rajatw7194/Data_Modelling_Apache_Cassandra/README.md

 # Data Modeling With Apache Cassandra
- Project repo for the Udacity Data Engineering Program Project 1B.

  This README file includes a summary of the project, how to run the Python scripts, and an explanation of the files in the repository.